Skip to main content

 import { openai } from "@ai-sdk/openai";

-// Set up MCP configuration with multiple servers
+// Configure MCP servers

 const mcpConfig = new MCPConfiguration({